BigSlikTobi/tackle_4_loss/README.md

 *   Navigation *back* from the detail screen occurs via an inline back button within `ArticleDetailScreen` that resets the `currentDetailArticleIdProvider` state to `null`.
 *   This approach keeps the `GlobalAppBar` (with logo, title, potential menu/share/refresh actions) constant across views.

+### Real-time Updates (Supabase Realtime)

+*   The `RealtimeService` class encapsulates the logic for listening to database changes via Supabase Realtime.
+*   It is initialized via the `realtimeServiceProvider` (Riverpod Provider).
+*   Currently, it subscribes to `INSERT` events on the `NewsArticles` table.
+*   When a new article is inserted, the service checks if its `release` status is `'PUBLISHED'` and if its `team` ID matches the numeric equivalent of the user's currently selected favorite team (read from `selectedTeamNotifierProvider`).
+*   If a match is found, it logs a confirmation message, serving as the trigger point for future push notification logic.

 ### Theming & Styling

 *   A global theme is defined in `lib/core/theme/app_theme.dart` using `ThemeData`.